in

 • Propagate by root cuttings in winter.

-Catananche Varieties to Grow
+Catananche varieties to grow

 • Catananche caerulea, cupid’s dart: Grows 18 to 24 inches (45-61cm) tall; grassy 12-inch leaves; bears solitary 1- to 2-inch wide lilac-blue flowers atop wiry stems in midsummer; cultivars include ‘Alba’ which has white flowers and ‘Major’ which has deep lavender-blue flowers.

-How to Grow Carya–Hickory
+How to Grow Hickory – Carya

-How to Grow Tanacetum
+How to Grow Tansy — Tanacetum